Masamuneee/masamuneee.github.io/content/posts/AmateursCTF-2024/index.md

 > However, there is a considerable amount of confusion on the actual limit.
 Some people believe that the "56 bytes" limit includes a 4-byte salt, leading to a lower limit of 51 characters.
 Other people point out that the algorithm, internally, manages things as 18 32-bit words, for a total of 72 bytes, so you could go to 71 characters (or even 72 if you don't manage strings with a terminating zero).

-So the maximum length of the bcrypt password is 72 bytes. so the idea is i register with 72 bytes minus length of the flag and login with the string that we get that is the flag.
+So the maximum length of the bcrypt password is 72 bytes. so the idea is i register with 72 bytes minus length of the flag and login with the string that i guess that is the flag.
 For example:
 `amateursCTF{a`, `amateursCTF{b` and so on.
 If they match with the flag i register that is the next character of the flag.

 The exploit script: